clowa/ollama-timescale-vector/README.md

 This will:

 - Start Ollama service.
 If the required modules haven't been downloaded they will be pulled on first execution. _(llama3.2:1b and nomic-embed-text)_
-- Launch TimescaleDB for vector storage
+- Launch PgVector for vector storage
 - Start the main application that indexes your documents

 ## Components